ni/measurement-plugin-python/examples/nidcpower_source_dc_voltage/README.md

 ## NI-DCPower Source DC Voltage

-This is a MeasurementLink example that sources and measures a DC voltage with an NI SMU.
+This is a measurement plug-in example that sources and measures a DC voltage with an NI SMU.

 ### Features